 There are two stories as to what happened next.
 In the first story, the crew members, realizing that the tank could not be moved, attempted to evacuate the tank.
 As they were climbing out of the tank, the Japanese threw grenades into the tank-killing them.
 The second story is that even though their tank was disabled, the crew members refused to surrender.
 The Japanese decided to use the tank as a bunker and began digging the earth out from underneath it.
 As they dug, the Japanese began filling the tank with dirt by pouring it into the openings in the tank as they dug the dirt out from under the tank.
 The four tank crew members suffocated in the tank.

 After the tank was recovered, according to another member of the company, it appeared that the crew was attempting to evacuate the tank when they were killed.
 One man’s face and arm were partially buried which appeared to show he was alive when the Japanese began filling the tank with dirt through the open hatch.
 The tank was later recovered and turned on its side with a tank wrecker to empty the dirt out of it.
 Upon doing this, the bodies of the tank crew members were recovered and buried.

 Sgt.
-Emerson P. Smith died when he shot to death or suffocated inside his tank on Monday, February 2, 1942, near Agaloma.
+Emerson P. Smith died on Monday, February 2, 1942, near Agaloma.
 His parents received a telegram from the War Department of his death on February 13, 1942.